 $100,000 is available for the program.
 The standard grant amount will be up to 75% of the project costs with a maximum grant award of $18,750 and a minimum grant award of $3,000.
 All grants must be matched with cash.

 Eligible expenses for projects include construction materials and contracted services.
-Acceptable match includes cash (including donations and grants for private foundations), and state or federal grants.
-In-kind services will not be accepted as match, such as donated labor, materials or supplies.
+Donations of cash and grants from private foundations, state or federal grants are acceptable match.
+In-kind services are NOT accepted as match, such as donated labor, materials, supplies or discounts from vendors.